TimoP80/sunopromptgenerator/README.md

 -   **Demucs**: Meta AI's state-of-the-art music source separation model.
 -   **Whisper**: OpenAI's robust model for speech-to-text transcription.
 -   **Requests**: For communicating with the Suno API.
+-   **Suno API Client**: A complete, robust client for interacting with the Suno API.
 -   **PyTorch**: The underlying deep learning framework for `demucs` and `Whisper`.
 -   **Numpy**: For numerical operations on audio data.